 A range of improvements have been made to the new energy label:

-- All products will feature the new, consistent scale.
+- All products feature the new, consistent scale.

-- A QR code on the energy label will allow consumers, professional buyers and retailers to access useful, up to date and product information.
+- A QR code on the energy label allows consumers, professional buyers and retailers to access useful, up to date and product information.